jorgenriseth/gonzo/README.md

 ```

 ### Run `snakemake`
-Assuming that the raw MRI-images from the file `mri-dataset.zip` are downloaded and extracted, all necessary workflows to generate downstream files may be generated using `snakemake`, e.g.

 ```bash
 pixi run snakemake data.vtk [--dry-run]  # Recommend dry-run first to see the list of jobs needed to generate the files.
 The remove them to run the jobs.
 ```